Benjscho/Benjscho.github.io/_posts/papers/2024-05-01-async-weights.md

 <!--more-->

-The main contributions of this paper is defining three ways of reassigning weights in a WQMS.
+The main contribution of this paper is defining three ways of reassigning weights in a WQMS.
 The first two are shown to be as difficult as consensus, while the third can be performed consensus-free.

-I'm not fully sure how valuable this is, but that's also because I don't know much about the practical uses of WQMS!
+I'm not fully sure how practically useful this is, but that's also because I don't know much about the real world uses of WQMS!
 As far as the paper goes, it's very clearly written, with some nicely presented proofs.

 ### Weight Reassignment
 The paper presents the problem of weight reassignment.
 Solving this problem means providing an algorithm to update the weights of a static set of servers running a WQMS.